athensclub/legacy-smabot-typescript/README.md

 # legacy-smabot-typescript
 A legacy codebase for SMABot, a discord music bot.
-This project is discontinued and is currently being ported to Discord4J library.
+This project is discontinued and is currently being ported to ~Discord4J~ Javacord library.
 # **SMABot**

 A simple music bot that includes multiple features such as permissions,